ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 intend to send not only plain [strings] as we did, but structured message --- maybe add a time and sender name to each message, and send the content encrypted over the internet.
-For encrypting the messages you should find some ideas in Nim\' standard library or in external packages, and sending structured messages is not difficult: For example we used the JSON format in an earlier section of the book to save structured [objects] to disk and reload it later.
+For encrypting the messages you should find some ideas in Nim' standard library or in external packages, and sending structured messages is not difficult: For example we used the JSON format in an earlier section of the book to save structured [objects] to disk and reload it later.
 The